Upper Columbia River Lake Roosevelt Site

 The plaintiff parties (Washington and CCT) moved forward on Teck’s CERCLA liability under the framework the Court defined in Pakootas I (that Teck could be held liable under CERCLA for releases of Teck contaminants in the upper Columbia River valley).
 The district court ultimately held that Teck was liable as a CERCLA “arranger” on December 14, 2012.
 Extraterritorial arguments, based on the fact that the Trail smelter is outside the U.S., have continued to be rejected by the courts.

-Securing Teck’s U.S. legal liability for legacy pollution caused by air emissions pollution became procedurally stalled in 2016 due to a 9th Circuit decision.
-The decision was based on a highly nuanced legal interpretation (not a science-based determination) of the definition of "disposal" in CERCLA, which is also referenced in another federal waste environmental law (the Resource Conservation and Recovery Act).
+Securing Teck’s U.S. legal liability for legacy pollution caused by air emissions pollution stalled in 2016 due to a 9th Circuit decision.
+The decision was based on a highly nuanced legal interpretation (not a science-based determination) of the definition of "disposal" in CERCLA, which is also referenced in another federal waste environmental law (the Resource Conservation and Recovery Act or RCRA).

-State and CCT reimbursement of response costs have been awarded or conditionally settled, and in September 2018 the Ninth Circuit Court denied Teck’s appeal, upholding the previous decision that made the company liable for UCR cleanup costs.
+State and CCT reimbursement of response costs have been awarded or conditionally settled, and in September 2018, the Ninth Circuit Court denied Teck’s appeal, upholding the previous decision making the company responsible for UCR cleanup costs.

 The NRDA claim phase began in 2022.

-For the better part of 20 years now, Teck has continued to fight liability and associated obligations at all levels for the century’s worth of industrial wastes Trail historically discharged directly to the Columbia River or from smoke stacks at the smelter complex.
+For over 20 years now, Teck has continued to fight liability and related obligations at all levels for the century’s worth of industrial wastes the Trail smelter historically discharged directly to the Columbia River or from smoke stacks.
 The litigation and multiple appeals continue in federal court.

 Learn more about litigation